etanttila/apluslms.github.io/releases/index.md

 ## Releases

+* June 2020: okakuusi [current]
+  * A+ v1.7
+  * MOOC-Grader v1.7
+  * a-plus-rst-tools v1.2 (the tag will be added to git later after some changes)
-* January 2020: nuokkukuusama [current]
+* January 2020: nuokkukuusama
   * A+ v1.6
   * MOOC-Grader v1.6
-  * a-plus-rst-tools v1.2 (the tag will be added to git later after some changes)
+  * a-plus-rst-tools (tagging the release was postponed)
 * August 2019: mahonia
   * A+ v1.5
   * MOOC-Grader v1.5